jicowan/group-operator/README.md

   groupName: newgroup
   rbacRole: system:masters
 ```
+> Note: the metadata name only accepts lowercase characters.

 ### Deploying the operator
 The `deployment.yaml` manifest in this repository references a `serviceAccountName` that has to be set to the service